Chowdhury-DSP/chowdsp_utils/README.md

 ### Dependencies

-The modules in this repository are mostly dependent on C++17 or later, as well as JUCE version 6 or later.
+The modules in this repository are mostly dependent on C++17 or later.
+Modules not in the "Common" or "DSP" categories also depend on JUCE 6 or later.

 There are a few other dependencies as well, some of which are bundled internally within the repository, and others which must be managed externally.
 In either case, you must be